WHAT IS CYBER SEX?

 FaceTime fucking.
 Digital dick-down.
 Phone freaky.
 Sex-texting.
 Cyber sex is an umbrella term for any play that happens digitally.

-Throw one back for modern technology.
-Then keep scrolling to better understand the main types of cyber sex.
+Throw one back for modern technology and keep scrolling to better understand the main types.

 Webcam sex is any sexperience that involves two or more people in two or more locations and a camera.
 So, classic video sex, watching (and paying for!) a cam-human, Zoom orgies, and virtual kink parties all qualify.